Monday, December 12, 2022

 Wednesday, December 7, 2022

-The Unknown Navy of the Trojans
+The Unknown Navy of the Trojans - A Naustathmos

 If there is one people whom we know quite a bit about but whom we also simply do not know enough about, it is probably the Trojans -- by which I mean the occupants of Troy during the bronze age.
 They are famous because of Homer and the Trojan War.
 Their citadel has been excavated for 150 years.
 We do not know as much about the people who lived there in the bronze age as one might hope based on 150 years of excavations.
 Almost no writing has been found.

 One thing I have a hard time accepting is the idea that the Trojans were not a naval power, but a land-based power.
 They are known for horses, not boats.
 I don't know any history of this idea, but I suspect that it grows from the absence of a Trojan navy in Homer.
 The Greeks land on a shore without a naval battle.
-They create a naval station, they do not attack or take over a naval station.
+They create a naval station (the naustathmos), they do not attack or take over a naval station.
 They do not attack or invade a harbor.
 Homer discusses a land war.
 The Trojans are described as keepers of fine horses.
 Cavalry, infantry and chariots are the stars of Homer's show.
 He does not mention a Trojan navy, so, there must not be one, or at least not an important one.
 The thinking here seems to be: if there was an important Trojan navy, there would be signs of it in Homer, but there are no such signs, therefore, there was not one.

 Well, that modus tollens argument is perfectly valid but its premise is false.
 It would be quite possible for there to have been an important bronze age navy at Troy, even though there are no signs of it in a poem written 500 years later.
 The proposition that a Trojan navy would necessarily have appeared in Homer is simply false.